fasihgithub/InventoryManagementSystem/README.md

 Implementation of Huffman compression tree loading to decompress the text encoding and recover the original text.
 Continue Editing
 Seamless continuity for users in editing, saving, and reloading files multiple times.
 Setup Instructions

 Clone the Repository:
 git clone https://github.com/your-username/smart-text-editor.git

 Build and Run:
 Follow platform-specific instructions to compile and run the Smart Text Editor.
-Dependencies:

-List any dependencies or libraries required for building and running the application.
-Configuration: